By Kurtis Carlock, MD

 Peer Reviewed

 Prior to the 20th century, physicians’ attire was black, a color associated with formality, since patient-physician interactions were considered serious, formal matters.
-As the 19th century ended …
+As the 19th …